jsbnr/nr-terraform-json-dashboards-native/readme.md

-# New Relic Terraform Local Development Boilerplate
+# New Relic Terraform Dashboards fomr JSON Templates
-This boilerplate gets you up and running quickly with Terraform and New Relic.
-It includes a simple runner script that lets you easily provide credentials to Terraform without having to commit them to code.
+This example shows how you can use the newrelic_dashboards_json resource to provision dashboards.
+It includes an example for composing a dashboard from configuration, making it easy to build complex dashboards with ease.

 ## Installation